So, you want a list of the best Chrome extensions for YouTube.

 Control the volume with your mousewheel

 Next, we have a handy little feature to control that volume that I’m surprised YouTube doesn’t have natively built-into their platform.
+This is super useful for adjusting volume on the fly.

 You know when you’re watching one video and it’s super quiet?